microsoft/vscode-docs-authoring/docs-preview/README.md

 There are a few options for how to see Docs preview:

 1. Hit F1 to open the VS Code command palette.
-1. Start typing to filter the list of commands.
+1. Start typing to filter the list of commands
 1. Select `Docs: Preview`.
 The preview will open side-by-side.

 You can also use the default keyboard shortcut, `Alt+DP`.